 - what symptoms you experience

 Keep the diary for at least a week.
 It’s helpful to track your foods for a longer period if your diet varies.
-You’ll use the diary to identify specific foods and drinks that affect your GERD.
+You can use the diary to identify specific foods and drinks that affect your GERD.

-Also, the following diet and nutrition guide is a starting point to plan your meals.
+Also, the diet and nutrition advice here is a starting point to plan your meals.
 Use this guide in conjunction with your food journal and recommendations from your doctor.
 The goal is to minimize and control your symptoms.

-Although doctors debate which foods actually cause reflux symptoms, certain foods have been shown to cause problems for many people with the disease.
+Although doctors debate which foods actually cause reflux symptoms, certain foods have been shown to cause problems for many people.
 To control your symptoms, you could start by eliminating the following foods from your diet.

 - fatty or fried cuts of beef, pork, or lamb